Alejogb1/job-board/blog-data/why-is-validation-accuracy-lower-than-model-accuracy.md

 id: "why-is-validation-accuracy-lower-than-model-accuracy"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 It’s a persistent issue that I’ve seen plague countless machine learning projects, and frankly, it’s something you need to understand thoroughly to build truly robust systems.
 I remember back on a large-scale fraud detection project a few years ago, we initially saw this discrepancy and it threw us for a loop.
 The model, judged solely on its training data, appeared fantastic, but when we rolled it out to even simulated real-world data, performance tanked.
 It's a stark reminder that training accuracy alone is a treacherous metric.
 So, why is this a common observation?
 The short answer: overfitting and the inherent differences between training and validation datasets, but let’s delve deeper.

 The first, and arguably most prominent reason, is overfitting.
 You can think of a model, particularly complex ones like deep neural networks, as incredibly powerful pattern-recognition machines.
 During training, they attempt to learn the underlying relationships in the data, but sometimes they end up memorizing the training data.
 Instead of learning the generalizable patterns, the model conforms to the particular noise and idiosyncrasies of the training set.
 This leads to incredibly high accuracy on the data it has seen (the training set) but terrible performance on unseen data (the validation set).
 The model basically becomes an echo chamber.
 The consequence is that you have a model that’s fantastic at reciting its training notes, but awful in a pop quiz scenario.